Ștefan Foriș: Personal life and family

 Following Foriș's disappearance, his mother repeatedly petitioned authorities to answer as to his whereabouts.
 The standard account is that, in 1947, a group of secret policemen allegedly acting on the orders of Gheorghiu-Dej, and supervised by Alexandru Nicolschi, kidnapped her from her residence in Oradea.
 They then tied rocks to her neck and drowned her in the Crișul Repede.
 During his hearing of 1967, Nicolschi indicated that Gavrilă Birtaș, who had become one of his subordinates in Oradea, had taken the initiative: "Comrade Bîrtaș [sic] had received the indication to talk to her and get her to return to Oradea and admit herself into an old people's home.
 Details of how Comrade Bîrtaș has accomplished the mission are not known to me."
 Historian Doina Jela argued in 2001 that the story might be revised, since some later finds suggest that Anna Fóris died in hospital, and that the Securitate only disposed of her dead body.

 Persecutions of various kinds also touched other members of Foriș's entourage.
 Carp and Petrea "were kept in jail for years on end."
 Ladislau Redlingher, who had bunked with "Marius" in his father's villa during 1941, was told that his activity in the PCR underground would not be recognized by the party leadership: "he had not been involved, as he imagined, in protecting the general secretary, but rather Foriș the traitor".
 Formally imprisoned in December 1949, Victoria was indicted in the Pătrășcanu–Remus Koffler trial, and repeatedly tortured during that inquiry.
-She served another six years.
+She was held in custody for another six years, being ultimately sentenced in April 1954.
 She was set free in 1955, after a medical examination found that she was mentally ill.
 At the time, she was yet unsure about her partner's demise.
 The issue was cleared in the mid-to-late 1960s, when Pintilie, who had "gone insane", phoned her brother Eugen and confessed to the killing—he later rescinded, placing full blame on Neciu.
+Also then, Sârbu filed an appeal, which resulted in her rehabilitation by the Supreme Tribunal on 28 May 1968.